zhengyup/tp/docs/DeveloperGuide.md

 #### Performance

-* Should be able to hold up to 1000 internships without a noticeable sluggishness in performance for typical usage.
+* Should be able to hold up to 1000 internships without noticeable sluggishness in performance for typical usage.
 * The system should respond to user interactions within 1 second for normal operations (e.g. adding an internship, searching for an internship) for a